rails/rails/guides/source/working_with_javascript_in_rails.md

-Working With JavaScript in Rails
+Working with JavaScript in Rails
 ================================

 This guide covers the built-in Ajax/JavaScript functionality of Rails (and